Adoption Tiers

 - Execution limits tuned for the application’s performance requirements

-The manifest becomes the complete contract between your application and its modding community.
+The manifest becomes the complete contract between your application and its scripting community.
 From it, the toolchain generates TypeScript definitions, API documentation, and validation rules.

 Choose tier 3 when:

-- You are building a modding system or extensibility platform
+- You are building a scripting system or extensibility platform

 - Your API surface is large enough to need careful organization